seigo-pon/smile/README.md

 # Smile
-- This web site is real time face detection.
+- This web app recognizes smiles in real time.
-- Detected smile is recording time.
+- It records a timestamp each time you recognize your smile.

 ## Environment
 - front